-Dr. Basak Yanar is an associate scientist at the Institute for Work & Health.
+Dr. Basak Yanar is an associate scientist at the Institute for Work & Health, and an assistant professor in the division of Social and Behavioural Health Sciences in the Dalla Lana School of Public Health at the University of Toronto.
 She holds a PhD in organizational behaviour from the Rotman School of Management at the University of Toronto.

 “Thinking about occupational health and safety in Canada, it is impossible not to think of immigrant workers.
 As Canada continues to rely on immigration for its economic growth, we need to understand how to better promote safety in linguistically and culturally diverse workplaces, and address the vulnerable working conditions immigrants find themselves in, whether they have recently arrived or not.” – Dr. Basak Yanar